Medical education and workforce development

 As part of the American Medical Association Innovation in Medical Education Series with Elsevier, Reimagining Medical Education: The Future of Health Equity and Social Justice has been published.

-Excellence in Medical Education Grant
+Excellence in Medical Education Grants

 Statement on improving health through DEI

-Recently leading health care and medical associations from across the country made a statement in support of DEI policies in health care, as a means to help improve the health of our nation.
+Leading health care and medical associations from across the country made a statement in support of DEI policies in health care, as a means to help improve the health of our nation.

 Affirmative action in medical education